GluuFederation/docs-supportportal-prod/sources/user-guide/new.md

 # Submitting and tracking support requests

-> Note: all ticket related forms support markdown formatting.

 ## Submitting a support request

 You must be signed in to submit support requests in Help Center.

 > Note: The new ticket form might display less fields than those described in this section.
 The fields you see will depend on whether you have a free, paid, or partner account.

 #### To submit a support request